enkidevs/curriculum/lua/roblox-studio/tweening-service-applications-i/setting-up-tween.md

 ---

 ## Content
-Now that we've went over the components of TweenService, we'll now be combining them to create tween animation in Studio.
+Now that we've gone over the components of TweenService, we'll now be combining them to create tween animation in Studio.

 To properly set up Tweenservice, we'll need to **define variables** for the **instance that will be edited**: the `propertyTable`, `info`, and the `TweenService`.